Temple Tax Increment Reinvestment Zone 2022 Master Plan | City of Temple

-Project Description: The City of Temple Tax Increment Reinvestment Zone (TIRZ) continues to prove itself as an extremely powerful tool in developing the economic base for the City.
-During the life of the Zone, the TIRZ has funded development projects that have attracted business growth in heavy industrial, manufacturing, distribution, advanced medical technology and bioscience, rail and others.
-To continue the success of the TRZ, the future development must be carefully planned and considered.
+Project Description: The City of Temple Tax Reinvestment Zone (TRZ) continues to prove itself as a potent tool in developing the City’s economic base.
+During the life of the Zone, the TRZ has funded development projects that have attracted business growth in heavy industries, manufacturing, distribution, advanced medical technology, bioscience, rail, and others.

 The purpose of this master planning was to:

 - Determine growth areas to include expanding the TIRZ

 - Determine rail growth possibilities, including inter-modal sites

 - Determine infrastructure requirements for the growth areas

 - Identify relationships for character zones for the growth areas